dennis-mburu/Phase-1-Project--Quote-Generator/README.md

 It is also a part of the requirement so as to graduate to phase 2 of the moringa/flatiron school curriculum.

 ## Project Setup Instructions
-This is sort of a "Plug and Play" kind of project, in that no extra software or hardware is required, just a browser.
+This is sort of a "Plug and Play" kind of project, in that no extra software or hardware is required.
+You can Use the  Live link provided below on any device to access the finished product.
 However, for best experience in viewing or editing the code, you may need a code editor, which can be of your own choosing.
 If you are unsure of which code editor to use, I recommend visual studio code which is what was used to create this whole project.